BakaOtaku/wise-wallet/README.md

     ```

 ## Abstract
-WiseWallet seeks to redefine the way users interact with decentralized applications and execute transactions on the nibiru blockchain.
+WiseWallet seeks to redefine the way users interact with decentralized applications and execute transactions on the comdex blockchain.
 Through the utilization of account abstraction, off-chain signing, bundlers, and our unique "Limit Hooks" feature, WiseWallet aims to provide an unmatched user experience that is both secure and efficient.

 ## 1. Introduction
 With the rapid growth of the decentralized finance (DeFi) ecosystem, users demand greater flexibility, user-friendliness, and efficiency in their transactions.
 WiseWallet's innovative solutions answer this demand by offering a set of features not found together in any existing platform.